 With more than 15 million members, Netflix, Inc. [Nasdaq: NFLX] is the world’s largest subscription service streaming movies and TV episodes over the Internet and sending DVDs by mail.
 For $8.99 a month, Netflix members can instantly watch unlimited TV episodes and movies streamed to their TVs and computers and can receive unlimited DVDs delivered quickly to their homes.
 With Netflix, there are...

 Knowlton is the managing editor of Techvibes and author of Tempest Bound.

 Based in Vancouver, Knowlton has been published in national publications and has also appeared on television and radio.

 Previously he was an editor for New Westminster weekly The Other Press and served on its board of directors.

-When not working, Knowlton enjoys playing tennis, hiking, and exploring weird side streets.
+When not working, Knowlton enjoys hiking, tennis, and martial arts.